How To Test Website on Mobile: Methods & Approach (2022 Updated)

 Testing the website for mobile compatibility and responsiveness drives a positive customer experience.
 You also gain an upper edge over your competition when mobile website testing is an integral part of the product development roadmap.
-Here are major reasons to focus on mobile testing of your web product:
+Here are major reasons to focus on mobile usability testing of your web product:

 1. Mobile-first indexing